oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 2. Create the domain configuration and its associated artifacts
 3. Apply this configuration to a target WebLogic server

-For this lab you have alrady installed the Workshop Stack, and downloaded the WebLogic Images from the Docker repository The below schema depicts tha workshop scenario:
+For this lab you have already installed the Workshop Stack, and downloaded the WebLogic Images from the Docker repository.

+The below schema depicts tha workshop scenario:

 A source WebLogic domain is created , and our goal is to generate the migration artifacts with the WebLogic tool to migrate it to another server.